openedx/edx-documentation/en_us/course_authors/source/proctored_exams/rpnow_create.rst

    * For a practice proctored exam, select **Practice Proctored**.

    .. note::
-      Once the exam content has been released to students the special exam type cannot be modified.
+      Once the exam content has been released to students, the special exam type cannot be modified.

 #.
 In the **Time Allotted** field, enter the length of time that you want